Stipe Biuk

-Stipe Biuk (/hr/; born 26 December 2002) is a Croatian professional footballer who plays as a winger for Spanish club Valladolid.
+Stipe Biuk (/hr/; born 26 December 2002) is a Croatian professional footballer who plays as a winger for Ekstraklasa club Widzew Łódź.

 Club career

 Hajduk Split

 Biuk came through the ranks of Solin, before joining the Hajduk Split in 2011.
 While in the Hajduk academy, he attracted attention from Bayern Munich and Red Bull Salzburg.
 On 16 January 2021, he signed a professional contract with Hajduk, tying him to the club until 2026.
 At the time of signing the contract, Biuk had offers from 1899 Hoffenheim, VfL Wolfsburg, Borussia Mönchengladbach, and Galatasaray.

 Biuk made his debut for Hajduk on 2 March 2021, in a Croatian Cup 3–0 victory over Zagreb, being substituted on for Jairo in the 74th minute.
-He made his Prva HNL debut on the 20 March 2021, starting on the left wing in Hajduk's 1–0 derby win against Šibenik, due to absence of Alexander Kačaniklić, Dimitris Diamantakos and Umut Nayir.
+He made his Prva HNL debut on the 20 March 2021, starting on the left wing in Hajduk's 1–0 derby win against Šibenik, due to absence of Alexander Kačaniklić, Dimitrios Diamantakos and Umut Nayir.
 After the match, coach Paolo Tramezzani gave Biuk no significant amount of playtime until the 2–0 derby defeat to Dinamo Zagreb on 25 April.
 Since then, Biuk became a regular for Hajduk, scoring three goals and delivering two assists by the end of the season.
 He scored his debut goal for Hajduk on 1 May, in a 3–2 derby victory over Rijeka.
 On 22 May, he scored in a crucial 2–0 victory over Lokomotiva Zagreb, securing a Europa Conference League qualifying spot for Hajduk.

 After a rougher start of the 2021–22 season during the tenure of Jens Gustafsson, Biuk improved his form with the arrival of Valdas Dambrauskas.